PixelStudiosDev/pixelstudiosdev.github.io/docs/guilds/commands-and-permissions.md

 Unmute a player or the whole guild <br/>

 ## Administration Commands
+### These commands can be performed only by operators

 - `setlevel <guildName>/<playerName> <amount>` <br/>
 Set guild's level by giving its name or the name of player<br/>